 Evaluation of every installed access point — placement, channel allocation, power levels, and coverage overlap.
 Identifies devices that are misplaced, underpowered, interfering with each other, or simply missing from areas that need them.

-Bandwidth & Throughput Testing
+Bandwidth and Throughput Testing

 Network Security Review